Clinical Depression Symptoms: Common Signs Of Mental Health Conditions

 Some psychiatrists may also recommend adding an anti-depressant medication.
 If you’re considering using medication for a clinical depression diagnosis, you may benefit by seeking supervision and support from a licensed psychiatrist prior to use.

 According to the Anxiety Depression Association of America (ADAA), anxiety and depression disorders are the most common mental health disorders in the United States.
 Around 9.5% of the population will experience a depressive illness diagnosis, according to Johns Hopkins.
 Understanding possible contributing factors to depressive disorders can lead to more favorable outcomes and awareness for those who are and will be living with a depressive disorder diagnosis.
+Additionally, some mental disorders may share overlapping risk factors with clinical depression.

 Depression may accompany other health conditions like diabetes, cancer, heart disease, or Parkinson’s disease.
 Symptoms of depression can also make physical conditions worse in some who live with it.

 Medications that people take to cure physical conditions may have side effects that cause or contribute to clinical depression symptoms.
-For complex medical and mental health conditions, you may consider working with a physician who has experience in treating complex conditions that can help you to reach a higher quality of life as you walk through your health journey.
+For complex medical and mental health conditions, you may consider working with a physician who has experience in treating complex conditions that can help you reach a higher quality of life as you walk through your health journey.

-How to treat clinical depression
+How to treat clinical depression and other mental health conditions

 We want to note that every patient experience is personal.
 There may not be a single treatment for clinical depression that works for everyone.
 Many people who are living with clinical depression can find that it takes a bit of trial and error before they find the treatment modality that works best for them.
-Lifestyle changes, such as those that promote stress reduction and resiliency, can support those living with clinical depression.
-Additionally, supportive strategies such as therapy and medication, can be effective in mitigating the symptoms and manifestations of depressive disorder-related symptoms.
+Similarly, other mental health conditions may require personalized approaches to treatment.

 In cases of treatment-resistant depression, a psychiatrist may recommend electroconvulsive therapy (ECT).
 ECT uses electrical stimulation of the brain while a person is under the effects of anesthesia.
 Those with questions about ECT can speak to a psychiatrist about the potential benefits and side effects.